ucsb-cs56-projects/cs56-android-smoke-signals/README.md

 - **(NEW) //ScreenSnap:** Take a screenshot of what is going on your phone currently and send media sms with the picture
 - **//Battery:** Add info regarding if charging/discharging status
 - **//SMS [number] m:[message] :** Send an sms to [number] saying [message].

+<h2>User Stories<h2>
+- As a user, I can text my phone "Jokes" so that I can random grab a joke from a data base in the app.
+- As a user, I can specify who can use certain functions so that I can maintain privacy.
+- As a developer, I can provide a GUI to switch off functions so that I can turn off functions that I don't want to use.
+- As a developer, I can provide a screen to record activies so that I can debug activities and show the actions of the app to the user.